martin-coding/python-HashCalc/README.md

 # python-HashCalc
-A simple GUI application for calculating hashes of files written in Python.
+A simple CLI application for calculating hashes of files written in Python.